 Speedy carbide testing is carried out by moisture testing companies in order to diagnose the presence of damp following inconclusive results or when previous findings by chartered building surveyors & damp proofing companies have conflicting results.
-There are several reasons why moisture meters can show high readings on the surface of a wall when diagnosing damp, which may include rising damp, penetrating damp, salt contamination, condensation and plumbing leaks etc. This is why a survey including this type of damp testing procedure must be carried out in conjunction with an external survey of the affected area to inspect for raised ground levels and any other sources of water ingress.
-The cause can also be determined from visual signs of damp internally and moisture patterns.
+There are several reasons why moisture meters can show high damp readings on the surface of a wall when diagnosing damp, which may include rising damp, penetrating damp, salt contamination, condensation and plumbing leaks etc. This is why a house survey including this type of damp testing procedure must be carried out in conjunction with an external survey of the affected area to inspect for raised ground levels and any other sources of water ingress.
+The cause can also be determined from visual signs of damp showing internally and moisture patterns.
 Different causes of damp require varying treatments ranging widely in the amount of disruption and costs so the cause must be diagnosed correctly.
-Whilst in most cases the meter testing of walls and skirting boards and the recording of moisture profiles, together with internal and external surveys would bring you to the correct conclusion, the use of a speedy calcium carbide test would help in the diagnosis for any rising damp investigations.
+Whilst in most cases the meter testing of walls and skirting boards and the recording of moisture profiles, together with internal and external house surveys would bring you to the correct conclusion, the use of a speedy calcium carbide test would help in the diagnosis for any rising damp investigations.

 This damp testing apparatus itself contains a sealed vessel that is thoroughly cleaned before each calcium carbide test is carried out; this prevents any discrepancies with the results and provides an accurate reading.
 A specialist damp surveyor will then drill a hole in the affected wall to obtain a measured sample of brick dust or plaster to test the moisture content.